 * Place the Security Envelope in the Return Envelope.
 (This envelope will have the return address of your county Board of Elections on the outside and should have a logo that reads, “Official Election Mail”)

 * Seal the Return Envelope.

-* You may return the ballot in any of the following ways:
+* You may return your Absentee Ballot in any of the following ways: